Wherever you need us to be, we are.

-Anyone with a terminal illness, not just cancer, can access hospice care and support.
-People with life limiting conditions such as multiple sclerosis, lung failure, motor neurone disease or dementia can benefit from palliative care.
+Anyone with a life limiting illness, can access hospice care and support.
+People with life limiting conditions such as multiple sclerosis, lung failure, cancer, motor neurone disease, or dementia can benefit from palliative care.

 Everything we provide is free of charge.
 As an essential health service the majority of funding comes from Government, the remainder comes from community fundraising.
-Each year hospices must raise over $50M nationally.
+In 2022 hospices needed to raise over $94 million nationally.

 All hospice services and support are provided free of charge.
-As an essential health service the majority of hospice funding comes from Central Government, but each year just over $50M needs to be raised nationally to bridge the gap.
+As an essential health service, the majority of hospice funding comes from Central Government, but in 2023 nearly $100m had to be raised nationally to bridge the gap.

-Thank you for supporting your local hospice service by making a donation here.
+Thank you for supporting your local hospice service by making a donation.